(1) A limited company may only purchase its own shares—

 (b) are purchased on a recognised investment exchange but are not subject to a marketing arrangement on the exchange.

-(3) For this purpose a company's shares are subject to a marketing arrangement on a recognised investment
+(3) For this purpose a company's

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial